compucorp/civihr-docs/doc/staff/absences.md

 Add or change TOIL balance
 ---------------

-You can add Time off in lieu balance on behalf of a staff member by typing .directly into the TOIL (credit) field.
+You can add Time off in lieu balance on behalf of a staff member by typing directly into the TOIL (credit) field.

 ![image](../img/TOIL-balance.gif)